Historic Strawberry Mansion

 Historic Strawberry Mansion is a summer home in East Fairmount Park, Philadelphia, Pennsylvania, United States.
 Built between 1783 and 1789 by Judge William Lewis, it was originally named Summerville.

 Early history

 Lewis purchased land in what is now Fairmount Park, including some existing buildings, and built the mansion sometime between 1783 and 1789.
 He lived there until his death in 1819 at the age of 68.

 Joseph Hemphill (born 1770) purchased Strawberry Mansion in 1821, two years after Lewis's death.
 His family was responsible for adding the Greek Revival wings to the Federal style structure erected by Lewis, c.
 1828.

-In 1867 the mansion was sold to the city by a landowner who had owned it since Judge Hemphill's death in 1842.
+In 1867, the mansion was sold to the city by a landowner who had owned it since Hemphill's death in 1842.
 The purchase of the mansion, along with a great deal of the surrounding land, was part of an effort to protect the source of the city's drinking water, the Schuylkill River.
 The area was named East Fairmount Park, under the supervision of the Fairmount Park Commission.